wolfgao/frontend-nanodegree-mobile-portfolio/README.md

 1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
 Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)

 Profile, optimize, measure... and then lather, rinse, and repeat.
 Good luck!
+#### Learning from this project
+1. Compress JPG/PNG to small size by using [tinypng](https://tinypng.com).
+2. Configure your grunt env by reading [GRUNT tool](http://www.gruntjs.net), follow the sample to create your Gruntjs.file and package.json files.
+3. Make sure some css files in your index.html are labeled "media=\'print'".
+4. Makre sure some js files in your index.html are labeled "async";
+5. Run grunt command to make sure all index/css/js files are compressed.
+6. Then measure the performance through Pagespeed finally to make sure it is over 90.
+Actually you have to measure it after every step above.

 #### Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

 You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+#### Learing from pizza project
+1. Know what css style will impact layout/painting/composite, for example, css style.transform is a good way to improve performance, because it is only have impact on composite.
+You can learn more from [CSS Triggers website](https://csstriggers.com).
+2. Reduce the number of moving pizzas to 15, because each row is 5, so no need to create 100 pizzas.
+3. Moving out all common DOM operations of our 2 main loops, try your best to rendering DOM in your loop.
+4. Using new animation function requestAnimationFrame to improve web animation performance, learn more by going [MDN](https://developer.mozilla.org/zh-CN/docs/Web/API/Window/requestAnimationFrame) and [Creative JS](http://creativejs.com/resources/requestanimationframe/index.html).
+5. The following documents are helpful for you, please help read them carefully if meet some problems.
+Especially you have to know more about Chrome Dev Tools, which can help you meet the target.

 ### Optimization Tips and Tricks
 * [Optimizing Performance](https://developers.google.com/web/fundamentals/performance/ "web performance")